matthew-brett/barts-setup/barts_setup.md

   less in the centre of its range.
 You may need to move the projector left and right a bit to get the keystone right.
 If that doesn't correct the keystone, you can try rotating the screen.

-### Full list of connections for reference

-* MACBOOK:
-    * Magsafe power.
-    * mini-DVI to VGA to clergy monitor.
-    * mini-DVI to VGA to projector.
-    * If WIRED:
-        * USB-A to USB-A HUB.
-        * Ethernet from USB-A HUB to NODE.
-* IPAD:
-    * USB-C HUB:
-        * USB-A to USB external sound
-        * USB-C to USB-C power adapter
-        * If WIRED:
-            * USB-A Ethernet adaptor
-            * Ethernet cable from adaptor to NODE.
-* IPHONE 8:
-    * If WIFI:
-        * Lightning to USB-A power on extension block.
-    * If WIRED:
-        * Lightning to USB-A on MACBOOK USB-A HUB.
-* IPHONE 12:
-    * Lightning to USB-A power on extension block.

 ### Check text in Proclaim